Jared Leto filmography

 Jared Leto is an American entertainer with an extensive career in film, music, and television.
 He made his debut with minor roles in the television shows Camp Wilder (1992) and Almost Home (1993).
 He achieved recognition in 1994 for his role as Jordan Catalano in the teen drama television series My So-Called Life.
 The show was praised for its portrayal of adolescence and gained a cult following, despite being canceled after only one season.
-The same year, he made his television film debut starring alongside Alicia Silverstone in Cool and the Crazy.
+The same year, he made his TV movie debut starring alongside Alicia Silverstone in Cool and the Crazy.
 Leto's first film role was in the 1995 drama How to Make an American Quilt.
 He later co-starred with Christina Ricci in The Last of the High Kings (1996) and received a supporting role in Switchback (1997).
 In 1997, Leto starred in the biopic Prefontaine, in which he played the role of Olympic hopeful Steve Prefontaine.
 His portrayal received positive reviews from critics and is often considered his breakthrough role.
 The following year, Leto starred together with Alicia Witt in the horror Urban Legend.
 He then acted alongside Sean Penn and Adrien Brody in the war film The Thin Red Line (1998).
 After supporting roles in Black and White and Girl, Interrupted, Leto portrayed Angel Face in Fight Club (1999), which has since become a cult film.

 In 2000, Leto played Paul Allen in the psychological thriller American Psycho.
 The same year, he starred as heroin addict Harry Goldfarb in Requiem for a Dream, directed by Darren Aronofsky.
 His acting in the addiction drama received praise from film critics.
 During this period Leto focused increasingly on his band Thirty Seconds to Mars, returning to acting in 2002 in the David Fincher-directed thriller Panic Room, which was well-received both critically and commercially.
 Following the lead role in the independent film Highway (2002), he co-starred with Colin Farrell in the historical drama Alexander (2004) as Hephaestion.
 Leto then starred together with Nicolas Cage in the political crime thriller Lord of War (2005) and acted alongside Salma Hayek in the crime drama Lonely Hearts (2006) as Raymond Fernandez.
 He also began to direct music videos for Thirty Seconds to Mars, with the first being "The Kill" (2006).
 The following year, he portrayed Mark David Chapman in the biopic Chapter 27.
 Despite divided critical opinion on the film as a whole, Leto's performance was widely praised.